vitwit/resolute/BACKEND_SERVER_README.md

- The multisig server is written in the Go programming language using a PostgreSQL database.
+ The backend server is written in the Go programming language using a PostgreSQL database.

 # How to run